Solar-Powered GPS Trackers vs Battery-Powered

 When researching and deploying asset tracking solutions, it’s important to consider the total cost (financial, time, and environmental impact) of device ownership through its lifetime.
 Where solar-powered solutions are a fantastic fit for many IoT applications, in asset tracking applications we have found primary cell battery-powered devices offer better performance and longevity, require less hands-on maintenance and management, and are able to support important features like recovery mode and movement-based events.

-For more information on our battery-powered asset tracking solutions get in touch with a specialist today.
+For more information on our battery-powered asset-tracking solutions get in touch with a specialist today.

 Related News